rocdoc2/fe3h-discord-builds/Lorenz_battalion_vantage.md

 is the ideal amount.
 It's just enough for him to beat almost all the mid 50s thresholds.

+Look for spots where you can skip the magic staff so you can have Thyrsus or knowledge gem.

 __Class path__
 Monk -> Mage/Cavalier -> Warlock/Paladin -> Dark knight